 Home remedies of cat constipation

-Read on to discover five ways in which you can cure your cat’s constipation without medical treatment:
+Read on to discover ways in which you can reduce your cat’s chances of a poop problem.

 1. Drink more water